-While obesity is considered to be the Cirneco’s one and only problem, you should take him to the vet on a regular basis nevertheless.
+While obesity is considered to be the Cirneco’s only problem, you should take him to the vet regularly nevertheless.

-He may not be very susceptible to diseases, but there always is the possibility for him to develop common health issues when aging.
+He may not be very susceptible to diseases, but they’re always is the possibility for him to develop common health issues when aging.

 Final Thoughts on the Cirneco dell’Etna